Lenox Library (New York City)

 The Lenox Library was a library incorporated and endowed in 1870.
 It was both an architectural and intellectual landmark in Gilded Age–era New York City.
 It was founded by bibliophile and philanthropist James Lenox, and located on Fifth Avenue between 70th and 71st Streets on the Upper East Side of Manhattan.
-Renowned architect Richard Morris Hunt designed the building, which was considered one of the city's most notable buildings, until its destruction in 1912.
+Architect Richard Morris Hunt designed the building, which was considered one of the city's most notable buildings until its destruction in 1912.

-The library's collection was unsurpassed in its collection of Bibles, and included the first Gutenberg Bible to cross the Atlantic.
+The library's collection of Bibles was unsurpassed and included the first Gutenberg Bible to cross the Atlantic.
 It was also known for its collection of Shakespeare, Milton, and early American literature.
-The library became a part of the founding collection of the New York Public Library (NYPL) in 1895, and opened to the public as part of the NYPL's Main Branch in 1911.
+The library became a part of the founding collection of the New York Public Library (NYPL) in 1895, and it opened to the public as part of the NYPL's Main Branch in 1911.

 Early history

-The Lenox Library began as the personal collection of James Lenox, and was housed in his home at 53 Fifth Avenue, on the corner of Fifth Avenue and 12th Street.
-Lenox began collecting principally books, but also fine paintings and sculpture, around 1845.
-He worked briefly with the London literary agency Wiley & Putnam, and then with Henry Stevens of Vermont for the next thirty-five years, or the remainder of his life.
+The Lenox Library began as the personal collection of James Lenox, housed in his home at 53 Fifth Avenue, on the corner of Fifth Avenue and 12th Street.
+Lenox began collecting—principally books, but also fine paintings and sculpture—around 1845.
+He kept his books piled in the rooms of his townhouse, not on shelves or according to any organized system, until the overcrowding and inaccessibility of the collection inspired him to build a separate institution with the express purpose of housing it.

+He worked briefly with the London literary agency Wiley & Putnam, and then with Henry Stevens of Vermont, for the next thirty-five years, until his death.
 Stevens worked mostly in Europe, locating fine and rare volumes for the growing Lenox collection.
-He bought them and sold them to Mr. Lenox with a ten percent commission.
+He bought them and sold them to Lenox with a ten percent commission.

-James Lenox had a cataloging system known only to him, and kept his books bound and piled in the rooms of his townhouse, not on shelves or in according to any organized system.
-It was this overcrowding and lack of ease of use of the library that inspired him to build a separate institution with the express purpose of housing his book collection.